toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 *...particles can violate the law of energy conservation, but the more they violate this law the less stable the particle is.*

-That’s interesting and **very weird**, but it turns out there would be a way to understand it that makes logical sense, because quantum mechanics is inherently random.
+That’s interesting and **very weird**, but it turns out there would be a way to understand it that makes logical sense.
 Let me use an analogy: let’s say we he have a physical system consisting of two players, and each of them starts out with $100.
 They toss a coin and if it’s heads, player A gives player B $1, and if it’s tails, vice-versa.
 If this coin would be a perfectly symmetric coin 50%-50% (most real coins are not), the game could theoretically go on forever with both player hovering around $100, give or take — so we can say their money is conserved.
-Now if the coin is biased on the other hand, meaning there is a slight asymmetry, one player would start to gain money over time while the other would lose over the long term.
+Now if the coin is biased, meaning there is a slight asymmetry, one player would start to gain money over time while the other would lose over the long term.
 The bigger the asymmetry of the coin, the faster the game would be over, the players would each be on their own merry way and our physical system will disintegrate.
 Nobody's up there counting and saying "hey, we got 3 heads in a row, it's time for tails".
 It's just random, only the repartition is 50%-50%.
 God's not an accountant.

 So what does this have to do with the real world?
 First, we know that particles are stable ripples in quantum fields.
 Second, we know that “empty space” is not empty, it’s full of virtual particles — things like quarks, electrons, neutrinos with variable masses, electromagnetic and color (see quantum chromodynamics) charges pop in and out of existence all the time as quantum fluctuations, which violate energy conservation laws.
 But because they violate symmetries like the law of conservation of energy, these ripples are not stable and the more they violate it the more unstable they are and the faster they disappear, just like in the above example the bigger the asymmetry of the coin, the faster the game is over.